domsav13/domsav13.github.io/_posts/2023-12-01-aerostructures.md

     </div>
 </div>
 <div class="caption">
-    X
+    Stress analysis of the analytical (left) and numerical (right) forces that satisfy the safety factor 2 requirement (< 125 MPa).
 </div>

 Uniquely, when an applied load transverse load is located on the shear center, the section (ideally) does not experience torsion (twisting).
+If the force is applied elsewhere, like in the center of the semi-circle, the section will experience much more stress due to the higher presence of torsion.
+Thus, understanding the forces and geometry of an airplane wing is vital for preventing unwanted rotation and ensuring predictable structural behavior.

 <div class="row mt-3">
   <!-- Row 1 -->